-Das Auto Magazine features a wide range of content from right throughout the world of Volkswagen.
-From WRC action, events, new technologies, videos and feature articles on Volkswagen ambassadors and engineers, Das Auto Magazine gives you the greatest insight into the Volkswagen brand.
+Volkswagen Magazine features a wide range of content from right throughout the world of Volkswagen.
+From WRC action, events, new technologies, videos and feature articles on Volkswagen ambassadors and engineers, Volkswagen Magazine gives you the greatest insight into the Volkswagen brand.

 Take a glimpse into the future of driving.

 Here you’ll find some of our top pioneering innovations and potential that we're currently working on for our vehicles.
 From the Beetle Ragster, to our vision of the ideal Volkswagen, to the XL1 the most fuel-efficient car in the world, you'll find plenty to fire your imagination.

 Recycle your Volkswagen

 Volkswagen has been conducting detailed dismantling inspections on its own vehicles for many years.
 The findings of these inspections are used in new vehicle projects to continually enhance the dismantling and re-utilisation properties of our cars.

 Here are just a few examples of how such enhancements are achieved through the intelligent use of a variety of materials and techniques:

 - Replacing adhesives with insert links on large surfaces (e.g. noise insulation of the bulkhead).